Civic journalism: History

+In the 1920s, before the concept of public journalism emerged, Walter Lippmann and John Dewey debated the role of journalism in a democracy.
+Lippmann argued that journalists should report policymakers' statements, while Dewey emphasized a more engaged role, with journalists critically examining information and considering the consequences of policies.
+He saw journalism as integral to democratic dialogue.

+Decades later, Jay Rosen and Davis Merritt expanded on Dewey's ideas, developing the concept of public journalism in 1993.
+Their 1994 manifesto described public journalism as placing journalists within the political community as responsible participants, while maintaining distinctions between journalists, political leaders, and citizens.
+Rosen explained that public journalists aim to make public life work and are willing to end their neutrality on certain questions, such as whether communities address their problems or whether politics merits public attention.

 According to communication scholar Seong Jae Min, it was actually in the 1990s when this conversation style of journalism, "gained significant traction in both academia and the professional world of journalism".
 He reports that the rise of this idea combined with ongoing dissent over traditional journalistic practice lead to the movement of public journalism.
 "This new journalistic movement was born to defeat the plagues of modern democracy in which citizens are alienated from the civic life and reduced to passive voters".
 He later admits that this movement was superficially prescriptive, and that due to several reasons it was eclipsed by the movement for citizen journalism.

 Definition

 According to the now dormant Pew Center for Civic Journalism, the practice "is both a philosophy and a set of values supported by some evolving techniques to reflect both of those in journalism.
 At its heart is a belief that journalism has an obligation to public life – an obligation that goes beyond just telling the news or unloading lots of facts.
 The way we do our journalism affects the way public life goes."
 Leading organizations in the field include the now dormant Pew Center, the Kettering Foundation, the Participatory Journalism Interest Group (formerly named the Civic and Citizen Journalism Interest Group) in the Association for Education in Journalism and Mass Communication (AEJMC) and the Public Journalism Network.

 Although they developed the concept of public journalism together, both Rosen and Merritt have differing viewpoints on what exactly public journalism is.

 Rosen defines public journalism as a way of thinking about the business of the craft that calls on journalists to (1) address people as citizens, potential participants in public affairs, rather than victims or spectators; (2) help the political community act upon, rather than just learn about, its problems; (3) improve the climate of public discussion, rather than simply watch it deteriorate; and (4) help make public life go well, so that it earns its claim on our attention and (5) speak honestly about its civic values, its preferred view of politics, its role as a public actor.

 Rosen explains five ways to understand public journalism: